sarjataziz/ftir_project/README.md

 ## Input Format

-CSV input includes:
+CSV input should include:

 ```
-wavenumbers, transmittance
+wavenumbers,transmittance
 400.0,2.13
 402.0,2.22
 ...
 ```

-The script will automatically convert between `transmittance` and `absorbance` if only one is provided.
+Or optionally provide `absorbance`.
+The script will auto-convert.

 ---